rebelsky/sams-assorted-musings-reflections/faculty-chair-2020-01-23.md

 directors, and one person already scheduled to be on Council in 2020-21.
 SFS faculty traditionally do not want to serve as Chair of the Faculty.
-Center directors traditionally do not serve as Chair of the Faculty, or perhaps it's never come up.
+Center directors traditionally do not serve as Chair of the Faculty, or perhaps it's never come up [6].
 And, while I suppose it's possible that a member of Council switches to Chair of the Faculty, that would require we then elect a replacement for their position.
 In any case, that means that we're down to twenty-two or so real candidates.
-Of the remainder, two are former Chairs of the Faculty and one is a former Dean of the College [6].
+Of the remainder, two are former Chairs of the Faculty and one is a former Dean of the College [7].
 The list is getting shorter and shorter.
 Or perhaps those folks are enthusiastic about serving the College again.

 So what happens next?
 I assume some folks who are on the list will see the size of the list and remove their names.
-At some point, we'll get a final list of eligible candidates [7].
+At some point, we'll get a final list of eligible candidates [8].
 Some of those will fall into the category of people who don't read their email and, therefore, did not realize that they had to remove their names.
 Others will assume they won't be elected.
 Nonetheless, there should